1. GCC Summary

 3. Substantive examination

 Substantive examination is conducted upon payment of the examination fee within three months from the filing date.
+No payment is regarded as abandonment of application.
 There are no preferential examination and accelerated examination systems.
+PPH has not been introduced yet, either.

-The GCC patent office has its own examiners, but some of the substantive examinations are outsourced to the Austrian Patent Office or the Chinese patent office (SIPO).
+The GCC patent office has its own examiners, but some (a small number) of the substantive examinations are outsourced to the Austrian Patent Office or the Chinese patent office (SIPO).

 Issuance of a first office action takes approximately two years.